-- (a) Each evidence of coverage providing basic health care services must[shall] provide the following basic health care services when they are provided by network physicians or providers, or by non-network physicians and providers as set out[forth] in §11.506(9)[(10)] or (14)[(15)] of this title (relating to Mandatory Contractual Provisions: Group, Individual and Conversion Agreement and Group Certificate): - (1) Outpatient services, including the following: - (A) primary care and specialist physician services; - (B) outpatient services by other providers; - (C) diagnostic services, including laboratory, imaging and radiologic services; - (D) therapeutic radiology services; - (E) prenatal services, if maternity benefits are covered; - (F) outpatient rehabilitation therapies including physical therapy, speech therapy, and occupational therapy; - (G) home health services, as prescribed or directed by the responsible physician or other authority designated by the HMO; - (H) preventive services, including:
+(a) Each evidence of coverage providing basic health care services must provide the following basic health care services when they are provided by network physicians or providers, or by non-network physicians and providers as set out in §11.506(9) or (14) of this title;

+(1) Outpatient services, including the following:

+(A) primary care and specialist physician services;

+- (B) outpatient services by other providers; - (C) diagnostic services, including laboratory, imaging, and radiologic services;

+- (D) therapeutic radiology services; - (E) prenatal services, if maternity benefits are covered; - (F) outpatient rehabilitation therapies including physical therapy, speech therapy, and occupational therapy;

+(G) home health services, as prescribed or directed by the

+responsible physician or other authority designated by the HMO;

+- (H) preventive services, including: - (i) periodic health examinations for adults as required by

+Insurance Code §1271.153;

+(ii) immunizations for children as required by Insurance

+Code §1367.053;

+(iii) well-child care from birth as required by Insurance Code

+TITLE 28.
+INSURANCE Part I. Texas Department of Insurance Chapter 11.
+Health Maintenance Organizations

-- (i) periodic health examinations for adults as required in [the] Insurance Code §1271.153; - (ii) immunizations for children as required in [the] Insurance Code §1367.053; - (iii) well-child care from birth as required in [the] Insurance Code §1271.154; - (iv) cancer screenings as required in [the] Insurance Code Chapter 1356 relating to mammography; - (v) cancer screenings as required in [the] Insurance CodeChapter 1362 relating to screening for prostate cancer; - (vi) cancer screenings as required in [the] Insurance CodeChapter 1363 relating to screening for colorectal cancer; - (vii) eye and ear examinations for children through age 17, to determine the need for vision and hearing correction in accord[accordance] with established medical guidelines; and - (viii) immunizations for adults under[in accordance with] the United States Department of Health and Human Services Centers for Disease Control Recommended Adult Immunization Schedule by Age Group and Medical Conditions, or its successor. - (I) no less than 20 outpatient mental health visits per enrollee per year as may be necessary and appropriate for short-term evaluative or crisis stabilization services, which must have the same cost-sharing and benefit maximum provisions as any physical health services; and
+(iv) cancer screenings as required by Insurance Code

+Chapter 1356 relating to mammography;

+(v) cancer screenings as required by Insurance Code Chapter 1362 relating to screening for prostate cancer;

+(vi) cancer screenings as required by Insurance Code

+Chapter 1363 relating to screening for colorectal cancer;

+(vii) eye and ear examinations for children through age 17,

+to determine the need for vision and hearing correction complying with established medical guidelines; and

+(viii) immunizations for adults under the United States

+Department of Health and Human Services Centers for Disease Control Recommended Adult Immunization Schedule by Age Group and Medical Conditions, or its successor.

+(I) no less than 20 outpatient mental health visits per enrollee per year as may be necessary and appropriate for short-term evaluative or crisis stabilization services, which must have the same cost-sharing and benefit maximum provisions as any physical health services; and

-- (J) emergency services as required by [the] Insurance Code §1271.155. - (2) Inpatient hospital services, including room and board, general nursing care, meals and special diets when medically necessary, use of operating room and related facilities, use of intensive care unit and services, x-ray services, laboratory and other diagnostic tests, drugs, medications, biologicals, anesthesia and oxygen services, special duty nursing when medically necessary, radiation therapy, inhalation therapy, administration of whole blood and blood plasma, and short-term rehabilitation therapy services in the acute hospital setting. - (3) Inpatient physician care services, including services performed, prescribed, or supervised by physicians or other health professionals, including diagnostic, therapeutic, medical, surgical, preventive, referral, and consultative health care services. - (4) Outpatient hospital services, including treatment services; ambulatory surgery services; diagnostic services, including laboratory, radiology, and imaging services; rehabilitation therapy; and radiation therapy. - (b) In addition to the basic health care services in subsection (a) of this section, each evidence of coverage must[shall] include coverage for services as follows: - (1) breast reconstruction as required by federal law if the plan provides coverage for mastectomy.
+(J) emergency services as required by Insurance Code §1271.155.

+(2) Inpatient hospital services, including room and board, general nursing care, meals and special diets when medically necessary, use of operating room and related facilities, use of intensive care unit and services, X-ray services, laboratory and other diagnostic tests, drugs, medications, biologicals, anesthesia and oxygen services, special duty nursing when medically necessary, radiation therapy, inhalation therapy, administration of whole blood and blood plasma, and short-term rehabilitation therapy services in the acute hospital setting.

+(3) Inpatient physician care services, including services performed, prescribed, or supervised by physicians or other health professionals, including diagnostic, therapeutic, medical, surgical, preventive, referral, and consultative health care services.

+(4) Outpatient hospital services, including treatment services; ambulatory surgery services; diagnostic services, including laboratory, radiology, and imaging services; rehabilitation therapy; and radiation therapy.

+(b) In addition to the basic health care services in subsection (a) of this section, each evidence of coverage must include coverage for services as follows:

+(1) breast reconstruction as required by federal law if the plan provides coverage for mastectomy.
 Breast reconstruction is subject to the same deductible or copayment applicable to mastectomy.
 Breast reconstruction may not be denied because the mastectomy occurred prior to the effective date of coverage;